dplas/document/docs/source/index.rst

  MPEG-DASH
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
---They are transformed from section titles after parsing.
+..
+They are transformed from section titles after parsing.
+- A bullet list

+  + Nested bullet list.
+  + Nested item 2.

+- Item 2.
 --------------------------------
  Apple HLS
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
--They are transformed from section titles after parsing.
+..
+They are transformed from section titles after parsing.
 --------------------------------
- P-rogressive Download
+ Progressive Download
 --------------------------------
 ..
 Above is the document title, and below is the subtitle.
---They are transformed from section titles after parsing.
+..They are transformed from section titles after parsing.

 ---------